SallyTan13/regression-model/README.md

 # regression-model
-This is an implementation of regression models.
+This is the implementation of regression models.